hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQVisualizationTests.class/README.md

 LQVisualizationTests is a class containing the tests for the classes LQVisualizationView and LQVisualizationControls in Liquid-UI.

+It ensures that contents are displayed the intended way.

 Instance Variables
 	poll:		anLQPoll
 	pollDraft:		anLQPollDraft